Slothkrew/slothkrew.com/xmpp.md

 * Address / domain: **slothkrew.com**
 * Ports: **5222** for **c2s** and **5269** for **s2s**
 * Encryption is **mandatory**

-The address for the MUC-service is **conference.slothkrew.com**, there is a precreated room that serves as our **lounge** and is thus named so.
-Of course you are free to create your own rooms.

 Rules
 ----